Carpenter Peak Trail

 There are large rocks and ledges to the right of the peak that afford amazing views down into the park and up the Hogback all the way to Long's Peak.
 The true summit is reached by a short but fun scramble from these rocks or, for the less adventurous, a few small steps up from the left, or west, side of the summit.
 The summit has 360-degree views including up Waterton Canyon.

 The surrounding red rock formations are truly impressive dramatic hogbacks, spires, and monoliths of sandstone.
 Additionally, the park is impressive in the spring for wildflowers, and the fall for autumn colors.
 While this trail is steep in sections, the climb up to Carpenter Peak is well worth the effort.

-for those looking to make a loop or add some mileage to their run.
+The Carpenter Trail connects to Powerline Trail, Elk Valley Trail, and County Road 5 for those looking to make a loop or add some mileage to their run.

 Run this trail?